rishipython/BrainTumorSegmentationAI/README.txt

-Background:
-I am a high school freshman studying computer science, machine learning, and computer vision.
-I found this topic intriguing because a doctor's time is extremely valuable because that is time they could be using to save lives.
-There are also many places around the world that lack enough skilled doctors, and so increasing the efficiency of the medical process can help the doctors these places deal with more pacients.
-This project segments brain tumors in MRI scans of brains, and so could be used by doctors to more quickly analyze an MRI scan.
-An A.I. can also process data from all over the world extremely quickly and at consistent level of accuracy, whereas a doctor is restricted to being in one place, may take a long time to analyze thousands of MRI scans, and may lack consistency of accuracy due to things such as getting tired.
-This projects uses the 2D U-Net architecture to segment the MRI scan, which is a popular segmentation architecture for medical applications.
-A U-Net consists of a contraction path and an expanding path.
-The contraction path has a series of convolutional layers and max-pooling layers, and expanding path has a series of up-convolutional layers, concatination, and convolutional layers.
-U-Nets can have different depths.
-My code makes a model with a depth of 2 (model0), a model with a depth of 3 (model1), a model with a depth of 4 (model2), and a model with a depth of 5 (model3).

 Information on Project:
 This project is a brain tumor segmentor that uses a 2D U-Net to segment a brain tumor in an MRI scan of a brain.
 The dataset used for this is from the Decathlon 10
 Challenge.
 The dataset can be found at this link: https://decathlon-10.grand-challenge.org/.
 The dataset includes 484 244x244x155x4 MRI scans in its training set.